-What would be possible in that relationship if (insert resentment/frustration/story that is keeping something in the way of the relationship)?
+What would be possible in that relationship if (insert resentment/frustration/story) wasn't there?

 What do you see possible for your relationship with (insert person's name)?
 Dream big!

-For example: "I see the possibility that my mom and I can share any 'stage' and both shine because we aren't in competition together and at family gatherings, I can share my strong voice confidentially without any story about what she will think, because there is no story here anymore."
+For example: "I see the possibility that my mom and I can share and actually lift each other on any 'stage' and both shine because we aren't in competition together and at family gatherings, I can share my strong voice confidentially without any story about what she will think, because there is no story here anymore."